 Employment is an important social outcome for people on Care Programming Approach (CPA) for serious mental illness as it indicates recovery.
 The proportion of adults on CPA within employment varies across CCGs in Kent.
 Thanet (1.69%) and South Kent Coast 4.7% had the lowest rates, while Ashford (11.9%) and Dartford, Gravesham and Swanley (10.7%) had the highest.
-But, all CCGs show an employment rate that is lower than the National threshold (13%).
+But, all CCGs show an employment rate that is lower than the national threshold (13%).

-Contact Rates for Secondary Mental Health Services in Swale CCG
+Contact Rates for Secondary Mental Health Services in West Kent

 The average contact rate (the proportion of individuals in contact with KMPT services) in Kent is 26 per 1,000 people (one year's data December 2012-November 2013).
 This data is for any contact with any KMPT service.
-The electoral wards in Swale CCG (figure 48) demonstrate a wide range of mental health contact rates with some well below the average rate for the CCG as a whole and Kent and Medway as a whole and some well above.
-In particular the areas of higher deprivation there are contact rates well above the Swale CCG and Kent and Medway average.
+Each district in West Kent has a wide range of contact rates.
+In Maidstone district the average rate is 25 per 1,000 population and the wards with the highest contact rates are: Bridge, Shepway South, Park Wood and High Street.
+Bridge Ward has double the rates of contacts to mental health services compared to the average for Maidstone and Kent (figure 49a).